Homegrown Talent: Atlanta United’s Caleb Wiley takes soccer skills from Morningside to Mercedes-Benz ￼￼ - Reporter Newspapers & Atlanta Intown

 It was Dec.
 8, 2018, and he was a ball boy for Atlanta United.
 The expansion team with just two seasons under its belt defeated the Portland Timbers 2-0 for the title.

-Caleb – now 17, which also happens to be his jersey number – watched more than 70,000 fans explode into cheers for the home team.
+Caleb, now 17, watched more than 70,000 fans explode into cheers for the home team.
 He saw the excitement on the faces of the players and coaches.
 The energy in the stadium hummed through his body.
 He knew professional soccer was his calling.

 “I got to be on the field and experience that feeling of winning,” he recalls.
 “I wasn’t a player at the time, so I didn’t know how it felt to actually win it.
 But after seeing that happen, it was like, wow!
 I wanted to be in their shoes, I wanted to be doing that, playing in front of 70,000-plus fans.”